mozumder/postoffice/README.md

     $ ./manage.py addhost -mx example.com 123.45.67.90 mail

 You can configure all sorts of things for your domain, incuding adding TXT and other domain name records.

+Of coure, all these configuration capabilities are available under the admin web interface as well.

 Finally you would run the DNS server for your domain by logging into your dns server machine that has access to the install directory and starting the DNS server: